 When faced with this situation, there’s really only one thing they can do – and that is focus on getting new paying clients.

-Maintaining a good cash flow is at the heart of building a successful business; therefore your focus needs to be on getting clients who are willing to pay for your services.
+Maintaining a good cash flow is at the heart of building a successful business; therefore your focus needs to be on getting more clients who are willing to pay for your services.

 The only way you can do that is to work with clients who will pay you for your one-on-one services.

-Therefore they should forget about:
+Therefore you should forget about:

-- Updating their website.
+- Updating your website.

 - Putting together a telesummit or other major list building event.

-Yes, these are all great things to do, but short-term, the focus really has to be on getting paying clients – this is the single, fastest way to improve your cash flow.
+Yes, these are all great things to do, but short-term, the focus really has to be on getting more paying clients – this is the single, fastest way to improve your cash flow.